amonks/baton/README.md

 ### `autoMap(string name, function fn)`

-`map(name, fn)` waits until the next MIDI input message, then maps that midi control to the function `fn`.
+`autoMap(name, fn)` waits until the next MIDI input message, then maps that midi control to the function `fn`.
 The mapping is named `name`.

     var loudness;